skydiver/laravel-route-blocker/README.md

         ],
     ```

+    * You can create as many blacklist/whitelists groups as you wish and protect differents set of routes with differents IPs

     Also, you can configure to throw an HTTP status code or redirect to a custom URL:
     ```
     'redirect_to'      => '',   // URL TO REDIRECT IF BLOCKED (LEAVE BLANK TO THROW STATUS)